dveenman/robhdfe/README.md

 # robhdfe: Robust Huber M-estimation with high-dimensional fixed effects

 This Stata package combines robust regression estimation (Huber M) with high-dimensional fixed effects and clustered standard errors.
-The package accompanies the Gassen & Veenman (2026) study on ["Estimation Precision and Robust Inference in Archival Research''](https://doi.org/10.1016/j.jacceco.2026.101895) in the Journal of Accounting & Economics.
+The package accompanies the Gassen & Veenman (2026) study on ["Estimation Precision and Robust Inference in Archival Research''](https://doi.org/10.1016/j.jacceco.2026.101895).
 The accompanying R package `ferols` can be found at https://github.com/joachim-gassen/ferols.

 ---